Sanjana-97/Training-Cost-Report/README.md

 - **Power Query**: For data transformation and integration.
 - **DAX (Data Analysis Expressions)**: For calculated measures and insights.

-## Dashboard Highlights
-The project utilizes a structured data model integrating employee, department, training, and cost data.
-The dashboard provides the following insights:

-1. **Training Analysis**:
-   - Total Trainings Applied and Completed under each Department Head.
-   - Breakdown of Company-Sponsored (Marks >= 95) and Self-Sponsored Trainings.
-   - Training Applications categorized by Module.

-2. **Cost Analysis**:
-   - Total Salary Distribution by Department.
-   - Company-Sponsored Training Costs by Department.
-   - Training Costs and Participation segmented by Module.

 ### Dashboard Previews
 - **Training Status Dashboard**: Insights into training applications, completions, and sponsorship types.